There are many benefits when it comes to leasing a vehicle, and those benefits don’t stop when it comes to your taxes.

 What about salary sacrifice schemes?

-Suppose you’re an employer looking to provide a non-cash incentive to your staff members, or an employee looking for an affordable way to get your hands on a new car.
-If that's you, it’s worth looking at an electric car salary sacrifice scheme.
+Suppose you’re an employer looking to provide a non-cash incentive to your staff members, or an employee hunting for an affordable way to score a shiny new car.
+An electric car salary sacrifice scheme could be just the ticket.

-Tax benefits are involved for employees and employers, with employees saving on Income Tax and National Insurance, while the business saves on Class 1 National Insurance Contributions.
+It’s a win-win with tax savings all around.
+Employees save on Income Tax and National Insurance, while employers cut down on Class 1 National Insurance Contributions.

 Take a look at our salary sacrifice calculator, and see what you could save on your next electric car lease.